R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objecthandling.rst

 .. cpp:function:: void pushbool(HSquirrelVM* sqvm, const SQBool bVal)

     :param HSquirrelVM* sqvm: the target VM
-    :param SQInteger bVal: the bool that has to be pushed
+    :param SQInteger bVal: the bool that will be pushed

-    pushes a bool to the stack
+    pushes a boolean to the stack

 .. _pushinteger:

 .. cpp:function:: void pushinteger(HSquirrelVM* sqvm, const SQInteger iVal)

     :param HSquirrelVM* sqvm: the target VM
-    :param SQInteger iVal: the integer that has to be pushed
+    :param SQInteger iVal: the integer that will be pushed

     pushes an integer to the stack